lucianohandal/easya_iphone/README.md

 - [ ] User can edit a review
 - [ ] User can contact administrators
 - [ ] App has a dark/light mode
+- [ ] User can delete their review

 ## 2. Screen Archetypes